 - She will start squatting when you attempt to touch her

-- She will seek out dark, quiet areas
+- Your hen will seek out dark, quiet areas

 She will be active, with bright, alert eyes.
-She doesn’t understand what’s happening so she may be extra talkative and distracted right before she lays.
+Your hen doesn’t understand what’s happening so she may be extra talkative and distracted right before she lays.

-If this is your first batch of hens, you may need to confine them to the coop for a couple of weeks to get them used to laying in the nest boxes.
+If this is your first batch of hens, you may need to confine them to the coop for a couple of weeks to get them used to lie in the nest boxes.

 If they are additions to an existing flock, they should get the idea pretty quickly, although if you have a dominant, older hen guarding the boxes, you may need to add some more boxes in a different place for the new girls.

 How To Tell If Older Hens Are Laying Eggs